JimLynchCodes/SD-whitepaper/README.md

 # SD-whitepaper

-Early designs and ideas for the stop dropper tool.
+Early designs and ideas for the stop dropping trading tool.

 <br/>

 ## Why?

-I'm maing this tool for myself becuase I realized that I am spending a ton of time using my broker's clunky tools.
+I dreamed of making this tool for myself because I realized I spend a ton of time managing my stop orders using my broker's clunky existing tools.

-I'm not moving my stops up when I could because 1) I can't easily see these opportunities and 2) it's very cumbersome to make the changes I actually want to, so half the time I just don't simply because I burn out from exhaustion.
+I end up getting lazy and neglecting my positions because 1) I can't easily see these opportunities and 2) it's very cumbersome to make the changes I actually want to, so half the time I just don't simply because I burn out from exhaustion.

-Anyway, the purpose of this tool was to make creating and adjusting __my own___ stop orders super fast and easy, and I'm excited to share this platform for others to use as well.
+Anyway, the purpose of this tool was to make creating and adjusting ___my own___ stop orders super fast and easy, and I'm excited to share this platform with others too!

 <br/>